Rule of 40

-The Rule of 40 is a common financial heuristic used to measure the performance and health of software as a service (SaaS) companies.
-It states that a healthy SaaS company's annual revenue growth rate and its profit margin should add up to 40% or more.
+The Rule of 40 is a financial heuristic used to measure the performance and health of software as a service (SaaS) companies.
+It states that a SaaS company's annual revenue growth rate and its profit margin should add up to 40% or more.

-The rule provides a high-level view of a company's sustainability by balancing two critical, and often competing, objectives: rapid growth and profitability.
+The rule provides a high-level view of a company's sustainability by balancing two competing objectives: growth and profitability.
 It is widely used by venture capitalists, public market investors, and company executives to assess the trade-offs in capital allocation and strategy, particularly in determining whether to invest more heavily in growth or to focus on operational efficiency.

 Formula

-The rule is calculated with the formula:
+In corporate finance, the Rule of 40 is represented by the following inequality: